top of page

 Download apps and subscribe to alerts for weather, road closures, and local emergencies.

 Finally, once you have your Emergency Communication Plan, talk it through with family and Emergency Contacts so that everyone is aware of it and understands it.
-Practice it, get familiar with it and review it annually, because contact information can change.
+Practice it, get familiar with it and review it annually, because contact information changes!

 headshot.jpg